near/NEPs/specs/Standards/MultiToken/Events.md

 // Requirements
 // * Contract MUST emit event when transferring a token
 // Fields
-// * `sender_id`: the account sending the minted tokens
+// * `sender_id`: the account sending the tokens
-// * `receiver_id`: the account receving the minted tokens
+// * `receiver_id`: the account receiving the tokens
 // * `token_ids`: the tokens to transfer
-// * `amounts`: the number of tokens burned, wrapped in quotes and treated
+// * `amounts`: the number of tokens to transfer, wrapped in quotes and treated
 //    like a string, although the numbers will be stored as an unsigned integer
-// .  array with 128 bits.
+//    array with 128 bits.
 interface MtTransferLog {
     sender_id: string,
     receiver_id: string,